Devshakhawat/Hooks_Assignment/README.md

 **Assignment_Fifteeen:** cerated Updated contact form.
 User can save data from frontend using shortcode. also renedered data at admin panel with pagination.

+**Assignment_Sixteen:** I have added plugin book review with rating and also show rating using rewrite api

 ## Contributor
 Shakhawat Hossain